funderburkjim/webcompLearn/readme1.md

   a 'search' entry, which references a 'database' of country names.
   As each character is typed, the display shows names whose spelling starts with the string thus-far entered.
+* [datalist-with-ajax](https://funderburkjim.github.io/webcompLearn/datalist-with-ajax/) : Similar to search-form.
+But uses a Javascript call to read a list of elements from a file on some server.
+  This has nothing directly to do with web components.
+  * There is a file 'getlang.php' which probably could be used to get the list of html elements; of course this would require a php server.

 * 07-17-2020  Ref: https://github.com/devpunks/snuggsi#readme
    This not found useful.